HariVenkataKrishnaKotha/RewardPointsAPI_StandAlone/README.md

 ```
 ## Logging

-The API logs requests and errors using the `Microsoft.Extensions.Logging` package.
+The API logs requests and errors using the `Serilog.Extensions.Logging.File` package.
 The logs are written to a text file in the `Logs` folder.
 The logging configuration can be modified in the `Logging` section of the `appsettings.json` file.

 # Invoking the API